One of the latest developments? The rise of voice search and natural language processing, or NLP.

 We briefly touched on this earlier, but NLP is making it nearly impossible to rank if you’re using black-hat SEO.

-For example, in the past, if you realized on techniques like cloaking or keyword stuffing, although they’re less rewarded these days as it is — NLP makes it even harder to get away with.
+For example, in the past, if you use techniques like cloaking or keyword stuffing, although they’re less rewarded these days as it is — NLP makes it even harder to get away with.

 Why?
 Because of its syntax analysis capabilities, NLP understands sentence content and context, and will easily be able to tell if there is an issue with the sentence structure, or if it doesn’t make sense.